 This dialog is a great crisis management example, and Shcherbina is shown as a great manager.
 Here are the points that I really like in the situation handling approach shown.

 To be able to handle any situation correctly you need to have a clear understanding of the resources required to do so.
 Resources could mean time, working hours, money or sand.
 If you don’t have sufficient resources ready — there is no way to handle the situation correctly.

 So Shcherbina asks the expert for this estimation.
-If we are talking about software development project — a team lead or a lead developer takes the role of an expert.
-He is the person who has an expertise and can provide those estimations.
+If we are talking about software development project — a team lead or a lead developer takes the role of such expert.
+He is the person who has the expertise and can provide these estimations.
 They should not (and could not) be always precise.
 But they are close enough to get a planning of it.

 2. Stay on the topic